jrargent/notetaker/README.md

 WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
 ```

+## Things I learned in this project
+- Using Express.js to create servers to utilize GET, POST, and FETCH requests
+-